marlls1989/pulsar/README.md

 This enables taking advantage of state of the art industrial synthesis tools to perform technology mapping.
 The user is expected to provide a valid instalation of Genus to use Pulsar.

+The Pulsar flow supports multiple target technologies.
+Each process requires its own individual cell library.
+Internaly at GAPH libraries for TSMC180 and ST65 processes exist.
+Pulsar and the TSMC180 Library have been used on a design taped-out to Europractice's Mini@sic MPW run.
+However these libraries are covered by NDA with the foundry and cannot be distribuited on the internet.
-This distribution includes a copy of ASCEnD-FreePDK45.
+Instead, this distribution includes a copy of ASCEnD-FreePDK45, a free and opensource predictive PDK.
-More information regarding this library may be found at its [own repository](https://github.com/marlls1989/ascend-freepdk45).
+More information on this library may be found at its [own repository](https://github.com/marlls1989/ascend-freepdk45).

 To use this software, clone this repo and append the bin folder to your PATH:
 ```bash